Hebron, New York: Notable people

-Locations in Hebron
+Locations

 There are seven hamlets in the town: Porter, Hebron, North Hebron, East Hebron, West Hebron, Belcher, and Slateville.
 The Town Clerk's office is located in West Hebron on County Route 30, as is the Hebron Volunteer Fire Company FireHall and Station One.
 Station Two is located on NY Route 22, south of the intersection of Sheldon Rd, Chamberlain Mill Road and NY-22.
 Hebron has no school buildings or town center now, but there were hotels, postal offices, and many schools in the past.
 Students now attend schools in the surrounding towns, primarily Granville and Salem.
 The northeastern half of Hebron is in the Granville zipcode 12832, and the bulk of the southwestern half is in the Salem zipcode 12865.
 In 2008, there was only a country store located at Bedlam Corners in the hamlet of West Hebron.